webix-hub/docs/data/api/ui.filemanager_onbeforeback_event.md

 onBeforeBack
 =============

-@todo:
-	check

 @short:
-	fires before the Back button has been clicked
+	fires before the Filemanager "back" button has been clicked

 @params: